ivo-toby/goodwe-api/README.md

 ```
 import Config from './lib/classes/Config';

-const someValue = Config().getItem("someArg"); // someArg is an CLI-argument, but can be ENV-var or instance var
+const someValue = Config().get("someArg"); // someArg is an CLI-argument, but can be ENV-var or instance var

 ```